Alamo Mission: Ownership transfer

 In 1883, the Catholic Church sold the chapel to the State of Texas for $20,000.
 The state hired Tom Rife to manage the building.
 He gave tours but did not make any efforts to restore the chapel, to the annoyance of many.
 In the past decades, soldiers and members of the local Masonic lodge, which had used the building for meetings, had inscribed various graffiti on the walls and statues.
 In May 1887 a devout Catholic who was incensed that Masonic emblems had been inscribed on a statue of Saint Teresa was arrested after breaking into the building and smashing statues with a sledgehammer.

 The 50th anniversary of the fall of the Alamo received little attention.
 In an editorial after the fact, the San Antonio Express called for the formation of a new society that would help recognize important historical events.
 The Daughters of the Republic of Texas (DRT) organized in 1892 with one of their main goals being to preserve the Alamo.
 Among its early members was Adina Emilia De Zavala, granddaughter of the Republic of Texas Vice-president Lorenzo de Zavala.
 Shortly before the turn of the 20th century, Adina de Zavala convinced Gustav Schmeltzer, owner of the convent, to give the DRT first option in purchasing the building if it was ever sold.
 In 1903, when Schmeltzer wanted to sell the building to a developer, he offered the building first to the DRT for $75,000, which they did not have.
 During De Zavala's attempts to raise the money, she met Clara Driscoll, an heiress who was very interested in Texas history, especially the Alamo.

 Shortly thereafter, Driscoll joined the DRT and was appointed chair of the San Antonio chapter's fund-raising committee.
 The DRT negotiated a 30-day option on the property, wherein the group would pay $500 up front, with $4,500 due at the conclusion of the 30 days, with an additional $20,000 due on February 10, 1904, and the remainder paid in five annual installments of $10,000.
-Driscoll paid the initial $500 deposit out of her personal funds, and when fundraising efforts fell far short (only raising slightly over $1,000 of the needed $4,500), Driscoll paid the balance of the $4,500 from her own pocket.
+Driscoll paid the initial $500 deposit out of her personal funds, and when fundraising efforts fell far short (only raising $1,021.75 of the needed $4,500), Driscoll paid the remaining balance from her own pocket.